How to Fix EcoClean not working on Bosch HBL8651UC (Wall Oven)

 EcoClean not working

-This step-by-step repair guide walks you through fixing ecoclean not working on your Bosch HBL8651UC (Wall Oven).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this guide, I’ll walk you through fixing the EcoClean not working issue on your Bosch HBL8651UC (Wall Oven).
+With the right tools and parts, most homeowners can tackle this repair in 1–2 hours, saving you the hassle and expense of a service call.

 Part of our Top 20 Oven Models & Common Repair Issues Guide.
 Browse all oven repair guides for related models and issues.

-If your Bosch HBL8651UC’s EcoClean function isn’t performing as expected, these are the most common signs to look for.
+If your Bosch HBL8651UC’s EcoClean function isn’t working properly, look out for these common signs.

-- The EcoClean panels remain visibly greasy after multiple high-heat cycles
+• The EcoClean panels remain visibly greasy even after multiple high-heat cycles.

-- Grease buildup appears to be baking on rather than absorbing into the panel coating
+• Grease buildup seems to be baking on rather than absorbing into the panel coating.

-These issues are most commonly caused by degraded EcoClean panel coating, insufficient oven temperatures during cooking cycles, or damaged control board components that prevent proper function activation.
+These issues typically stem from degraded EcoClean panel coating, insufficient oven temperatures during cooking cycles, or damaged control board components that prevent the function from activating.

 Tools & Parts Needed